On this page

 The applicant must have sufficient resources in its business to cover its policy excess.

-Compliance will be checked on an annual basis (or whenever there are any changes (which must be notified to the regulator by the applicant).
+Compliance will be checked on an annual basis (or whenever there are any changes (which must be notified to TPR by the applicant).

 It's important that you read these notes carefully before completing the application forms.

 The purpose of the application process is to enable us to obtain information and assurances from the applicant in order that we can assess whether the applicant satisfies the judgement-based and fact-based conditions.
 This assessment will take place for the purpose of registering the applicant on to the register and, if registration is successful, further assessments will take place on an annual basis in order for us to assess if the applicant continues to satisfy the conditions.

 Although requests for information in the forms are split into sections relating to each of the conditions, the information provided may be relevant to TPR's assessment of the other conditions and may be used accordingly.

 We may wish to seek further information from the applicant following our review of the application forms.
 We may also wish to arrange a meeting with the applicant, either at its premises or at TPR's offices.

 Corporate (ie Partnership/LLP/Company) applicants need to complete form COR1 (Corporate application form) and form COR2 (Key Person and Officer form) and form COR3 (Corporate experience form).
 In addition, each Key Person and each Officer from a corporate applicant needs to complete form COR4 (Key Person and Officer Fit and Proper form).